whitestone8214/Trickshot/readme.txt

 	- You can install it into /usr/bin, or top of the source tree.
 	- Run it on the top of the source tree.
 	- You must adjust the variables in script to fit to your environment, manually.
-	- trickshot.sh build :: Build the app
+	- trickshot.sh build :: Build app
-	- trickshot.sh install :: Install the app (Build first if it doesn't exist)
+	- trickshot.sh install :: Install app (Build first if it doesn't exist)
-	- trickshot.sh install forcerebuild :: Delete, rebuild, install the app
+	- trickshot.sh install forcerebuild :: Delete, rebuild and install app

 Limitations / Todo:
+	- Java/Kotlin mixed code is not tested yet.
-	- App written in Kotlin or both Java and Kotlin is not supported for now.
+	- Multiple .dex is not supported for now.
-	- Heavy-weight(i.e. Must be compiled in multiple .dex files) app is not supported for now.
+	- AIDL(.aidl) is not supported for now.
-	- App that uses AIDL(.aidl) is not supported for now.
+	- R8 is not supported for now.
-	- Compatibility with Android versions below than 8.1 (Oreo, API 27) is not supported nor tested.
-(No plan to support it for now)
+	- Android < 8.1(Oreo, API 27) is not supported and no plan to do.
-	- Maybe other limitations I don't know...
+	- Maybe other limitations I didn't find...